 About

-My name is Anastasia Tsilia and I am a fourth year PhD student at MIT Linguistics.
-Before that, I did a M.Sc. in Cognitive Science (Cogmaster), co-hosted by École Normale Supérieure and École des Hautes Etudes en Sciences Sociales.
-There, I double-majored in linguistics and philosophy and my M.Sc. thesis, entitled Embedded Tense: Insights from Modern Greek, was co-supervised by Philippe Schlenker and Amir Anvari.
-Even before that, I did my B.A. in Philosophy & Logic at the University of Paris I Panthéon-Sorbonne
+My name is Anastasia Tsilia and I am a PhD candidate at MIT Linguistics.
+My dissertation focuses on non-negative usages of negation in exclamatives.
+My dissertation chair is Sabine Iatridou, and my committee also consists of Amir Anvari, Kathryn Davidson, Viola Schmitt, and Hedde Zeijlstra.
+Before coming to MIT, I did a Masters in Cognitive Science (Cogmaster), co-hosted by École Normale Supérieure and École des Hautes Etudes en Sciences Sociales.
+There, I double-majored in linguistics and philosophy and my Masters thesis, entitled Embedded Tense: Insights from Modern Greek, was co-supervised by Philippe Schlenker and Amir Anvari.
+Even before that, I did my undergrad in Philosophy & Logic at the University of Paris I Panthéon-Sorbonne.

 Outside of linguistics, I like watching movies, visiting exhibitions, and traveling.